 Hey guys!
-Have your ever tried the traditional Tortilla Española?
+Have you ever tried the traditional Tortilla Española?
 If you’re unfamiliar, Tortilla Española, in my opinion, is the most famous Spanish tapa.
 It’s a satisfying meal on its own; you can also serve it as a part of a spread with other delicious tapas, such as chorizo, jamón serrano, cheese, olives and garlic mushrooms.
 It tastes amazing whether served warm, or at room temperature.
 And it makes an excellent breakfast, lunch, or dinner.
 For sure, it’s a crowd-pleaser.

-According to my mom there are two secrets for her famous and super delicious tortilla:
+According to my mom, there are two secrets for her famous and super delicious tortilla:

 - The potatoes and onions have to be cooked in a generous amount of olive oil over low heat.
 It’s more like poaching, not frying.
 This will make the tortilla creamy.

 - Whipping the egg whites vigorously until the mixture is frothy will help to end up with light and fluffy tortilla.